ErikaMelt/search_engine_optimization/README.md

 - **Dependencies**: Poetry is used for managing project dependencies, ensuring a clean and reproducible environment.

-- **Backend**: The backend of the project is developed in Python, leveraging libraries like SQLAlchemy for database interaction and Spacy for data preprocessing.
+- **Backend**: The backend of the project is developed in Python, leveraging libraries like SQLAlchemy for database interaction and SpaCy for data preprocessing.

 ## Installation